theprismdata/OmniSQL/README.md

 Building on SynSQL-2.5M, we introduce **OmniSQL**, a family of powerful text-to-SQL models available in three sizes: **7B, 14B, and 32B**.
 During the fine-tuning process, we also integrate training sets from Spider and BIRD, which provide high-quality, human-labeled data.

+*(The paper and code will be released within a few days, so stay tuned!)*

 ## Downloads
 | **Model and Dataset** | **Download Latest** |
 |-----------|------------------|